rywible/wrela6/docs/design/compiler-pipeline-design.md

 ### Requirement Checker

 Requirement checking runs at call sites.
 It asks whether facts available at the call imply the callee's `requires` clauses.
-The first implementation can use structural matching and interval facts before introducing a general solver.
+The production checker should prefer structural matching and interval facts; any general solver must extend the same certificate model rather than replace it.

 ## Lowering After Checks

-Once Proof MIR is checked, lower to codegen-oriented MIR/LIR:
+Once Proof MIR is checked, lower to the target backend's machine IR:

-- remove proof-only facts
+- remove proof-only operations while preserving checked optimization facts in side tables
 - lower high-level calls to concrete function IDs
 - lower validated-buffer field access to loads with checked offsets
 - lower enum cases to concrete representations
 - lower resource operations to ordinary value movement or no-ops as appropriate
 - preserve debug/source origin tables for diagnostics and future tooling

-Back-end layers should not need to know why a move was legal.
+- lower directly to AArch64 machine IR when AArch64 is the only backend;
+  introduce a shared target-independent LIR only when multiple backends need it

+Back-end layers should not need to know why a move was legal, but they should be able to consume certified facts such as noalias regions, field-disjointness, zero-sized proof/resource values, proven validated-buffer bounds, platform primitive effects, ABI classifications, and concrete layout records.
+This keeps Proof MIR checker-first while still allowing later passes to perform Wrela-only optimizations such as move elision, in-place updates, scalar replacement, bounds-check elimination, zero-copy packet views, wrapper elimination, direct primitive lowering, cleanup-path pruning, aggregate flattening, and unboxing.

 ## Runtime Support